microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/onpremisespublishingprofile-update.md

 HTTP/1.1 204 No Content
 ```

-### <a name="example-3-update-allowupdateconfigurationoverride-in-the-hybridagentupdaterconfiguration"></a>Exemplo 3: atualizar allowUpdateConfigurationOverride no hybridAgentUpdaterConfiguration
+### <a name="example-3-update-allowupdateconfigurationoverride-in-the-hybridagentupdaterconfiguration"></a>Exemplo 3: Atualizar allowUpdateConfigurationOverride no hybridAgentUpdaterConfiguration

-O exemplo a seguir atualiza o **allowUpdateConfigurationOverride** no **hybridAgentUpdaterConfiguration**.
+O exemplo a seguir atualiza **allowUpdateConfigurationOverride** no **hybridAgentUpdaterConfiguration**.

 #### <a name="request"></a>Solicitação